Class Procedures

 Feel free to email anytime about our class.
 Email is the preferred method of communication, as phone calls are not directed to classrooms during the school day.
 Emails will be returned within 24 hours.

-and receive weekly email updates.
+up to be a B.E.N. member and receive weekly email updates.
 Students will receive periodic links to interesting articles about our subject.

 Weekly updates are also accessible at http://kwanga.net/weekly-update.html , but other emails about article links, test scores, etc. will not be posted online.